-Magnet fishing involves dropping a strong Neodymium magnet attached to a rope into a river, creek, lake or other body of water.
-The magnet can find and recover things like jewelry, weapons, bicycles, and m0re.
+Magnet fishing involves dropping a strong Neodymium magnet attached to a rope into a river, creek, lake, or other body of water.
+Similar to fly fishing, however instead of recovering fish the magnet can find and recover things like jewelry, weapons, bicycles, and m0re.

 Neodymium magnets are extremely strong.
 Neodymium is a rare-earth magnet, meaning it’s made out of rare-earth elements.
 Only 17 rare-earth elements exist.
 The “rare” part doesn’t mean they’re hard to find, but that they are not found in high concentrations, and are challenging to find in their pure form.

-Rare-earth elements are part of what make our modern world tick.
+Rare-earth elements are part of what makes our modern world tick.
 They’re in nearly every piece of technology: cell phones, catalytic converters, MRI scanners, microwave ovens, computers, and more.